doyougnu/WhileLang_FinalTagless/README.md

 ## What
 This project's purpose is to implement the WHILE language in final tagless style

+## Where
+If you're confused about where the code is, just look at src/

 ## Goal
 Implement the WHILE language in final tagless style.
 Then extend it with a new
 operation: function definitions and a new constructor: Strings.